StefaniaSferragatta/fds/report.md

 | AUC score               | 0.781    | 0.789    |

 ### 2. Boosting
 Boosting is another family of ensemble methods whose main goal is to transform weak learners into strong learners.
+In particular the author decided to use the `AdaBoosting`. algorithm as boosting method.
 The main idea behind this method is building a model from the training data, then creating a second model that attempts to correct the errors from the first model, then creating a third model that attempts to correct the errors from the second model and so on.

 The outline of the algorithm is as follows:
 1. Define a weight distribution `D_1[i]` over the training instances